Skip to Content

 Phase 1: NOC from PVARA

-The No Objection Certificate (NOC) from PVARA is the mandatory first step for any VASP seeking to operate in Pakistan.
-You cannot proceed to SECP registration without first obtaining a NOC from PVARA.
+The No Objection Certificate (NOC) from PVARA is the primary first step for most VASPs entering Pakistan.
+You cannot proceed to SECP registration for a virtual-asset business without first obtaining clearance from PVARA.

 NOC APPLICATION REQUIRES: